 Camping used to always mean getting off the beaten track, but these days with developed campgrounds, it sometimes means flushing toilets and established fire pits.
 If that’s your jam, we get it, but if you’re seeking a more rugged experience when it comes to overnight adventures in the US, look no further than camping on BLM land.

-Sure, there are advantages to camping at an established campsite, from convenience to relative safety, but for many adventurers, there’s nothing quite like primitive camping, where you find yourself the perfect spot in the backcountry to pitch your tent, unroll your sleeping bag and snooze away under the stars with no one else for miles around.
+Sure, there are advantages to camping at an established campsite, from convenience to relative safety, but for many adventurers, there’s nothing quite like primitive camping, where you find yourself the perfect spot in the backcountry to pitch your tent, unroll your best sleeping bag and snooze away under the stars with no one else for miles around.

 In the US, we are extremely lucky to have a lot of access to free, primitive camping.
 In fact, the BLM manages some 245 million acres of public land including wilderness areas, historic trails and landmarks, almost all of which is up for grabs if you’re looking for a spot to legally pitch your tent.
 The BLM, or Bureau of Land Management, was established in 1946 and exists to sustain the health, diversity, and productivity of public lands for the use and enjoyment of present and future generations.